astutecoder/shopify-mern-boilerplate/README.md

    docker-compose up --build
    ```

-   otherwise run the client and server using the following command in respective folders:
+   otherwise you can run the following code from root directory:

    ```
    yarn run dev